ggdev84/smsreader/README.md

 # smsreader
-A python script to make meterpreter's sms_dump result file more readable.
+A python script to make meterpreter's sms_dump result file sorted by date and more readable.

 Usage : python3 smsreader.py SMSDUMPFILE